-Thinking partnership for leaders who want to see their situation more clearly
+Clarity for people who want to see their situation before they act on it

-The problem is rarely a shortage of effort or ideas.
-It's almost always a conditions problem — something in the climate, the communication, or the structure of the work itself that's making good thinking harder than it needs to be.
+That clarity is almost always worth more than it looks.
+What's slowing good work is rarely a shortage of effort or ideas — it's the conditions around the work: something in the climate, the communication, or the structure itself that's making good thinking harder than it needs to be.
+Those conditions are hard to see from the inside, and once seen, they're often very actionable.

-This is the engagement side of Cultivated: the deeper work for leaders and teams who know something needs to change and want to think about it properly before they move.
+This is the engagement side of Cultivated — the deeper work for leaders, managers and teams who want to see clearly before they move.

 How we work

-The work tends to fall into four shapes, named below.
+The work tends to fall into a handful of shapes, named below.
 Some clients arrive knowing which fits; most discover the right shape through the first conversation.
-The engagements aren't fixed products — they're starting points that get scoped to your specific situation.
+The engagements aren't fixed products — they're starting points that get scoped to the situation you're actually in.

 All engagements are designed and led by Rob Lambert.
-Where the work needs expertise beyond what one person can bring, we draw on a trusted network of educators, facilitators, and practitioners matched to the situation.
-Every project carries a consistent philosophy and standard of quality.
+Where the work needs expertise beyond what one person can bring, the practice draws on a trusted network of educators, facilitators, and practitioners matched to the situation.
+Every project carries a consistent philosophy and a consistent standard of quality.

 The engagements

-These are the shapes of work we run most often.
-Each gets scoped to your specific situation — they're starting points, not fixed packages.
+These are the shapes of work run most often.
+Each gets scoped to the situation you're actually in — they're starting points, not fixed packages.

 The Idea to Value Diagnostic